thegetty/artistryinbronze/content/large-scale-bronzes/1-plattner-gschwantler-vak.md

 [^14]: The cast is still kept in the collection of the Institute of Classical Archaeology, Vienna University; Pavese 1999 compares the different dimensions and proportions of the Viennese and Florentine statues, the result— extensive analogy—comes as no surprise knowing that Sturm used this copy.

-[^15]: For the first years of exhibition in the Theseus temple, a Roman *strigilis*, in the collection of the Kunsthistorisches Museum, was placed in the Athlete’s right hand to clarify his movement for visitors; see fig. 1.4.
+[^15]: For the first years of exhibition in the Theseus Temple, a Roman *strigilis*, in the collection of the Kunsthistorisches Museum, was placed in the Athlete’s right hand to clarify his movement for visitors; see fig. 1.4.

 [^16]: Hartwig 1901; Benndorf 1906, 195–97; Comstock and Vermeule 1976, 100–101, cat.
 155.